nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2015-12-04-testing-spring-mvc-controllers.md

 ## Test

-The test class must be annotated with the following annotations:
+It is necessary to annotate the test class as follows:

 - `@RunWith(SpringJUnit4ClassRunner.class)` to benefit from Spring features in JUnit tests.
 - `@SpringApplicationConfiguration(classes = DemoTestSpringMvcApplication.class)` to specify the configuration class that will be used during the test.
-- `@WebAppConfiguration` to indicate that the Spring application context that must be loaded is a `WebApplicationContext`.
+- `@WebAppConfiguration` to indicate that the Spring application context to load is a `WebApplicationContext`.

 The entry point used to perform the tests is the class `MockMvc`.
-Thereafter, the usage of this class will be explained.
+Thereafter, we will explain the usage of this class.

 ### Set up

-The set up of the `MockMvc` class can be done as follows:
+It is possible to set up the `MockMvc` class as follows:

 ```java
 @Before